rkazak07/velero-gui/README.md

 ## Contributing
-We welcome contributions to Velero-GUI!
+We welcome contributions to Velero-UI!
 Please contact me if you find a bug or have a feature request.